ruchitaag06/SKILLLAB__PROR_2026-JORS/README.md

 # 16. Build Documentation

-## 16.1 Fabrication Process

-Describe how the project was physically made.

-Include:

-- cutting,
-- 3D printing,
-- assembly,
-- fastening,
-- wiring,
-- finishing,
-- revisions.

-**Response:**
+**16.1 Fabrication Process**

-`The fabrication process involved designing, manufacturing, assembling, and refining both the physical structure and electronic integration of the system.`
+The fabrication process involved designing, building, assembling, and refining the physical structure and electronic integration of the JORVIS system.

-`Design (CAD Modeling):
+**Design (Planning and Layout)**

+The initial structure was planned based on the size and placement of components such as the Shrike Lite board, servos, joystick, LCD, and LEDs.
+The design ensured proper alignment for semaphore arm movement and stable mounting of all electronics.

+**Cutting and Structure Creation**

-The initial model was created using CAD software, where components were designed based on the actual dimensions of the electronic parts.
-This ensured accurate fitting and minimized errors during assembly.
+The body frame was created using lightweight materials such as cardboard/acrylic.
+Parts were cut manually based on measured dimensions to ensure proper fitting of servos and electronic modules.

-Cutting (Laser Cutting):
-The designed parts were fabricated using laser cutting techniques.
-Sheets were cut precisely according to the CAD model to create the structural base and mounts for components.`
+**Assembly**

+All electronic and mechanical components were assembled onto the structure:

+SG90 servos were mounted for arm movement
+LCD was fixed at a visible angle for user interaction Joystick was placed for easy control
+LEDs were positioned for clear feedback indication Fastening

-`Components were fixed using adhesives and mechanical supports.
-Certain parts were intentionally kept modular (not permanently fixed) to allow easy replacement and modification of electronics.
+Components were secured using adhesives and mechanical supports.
+Some parts were kept modular so that wiring and hardware could be easily adjusted during debugging and testing.
-Surface Finishing:
-Some parts were sanded to smooth rough edges after cutting.
-Sawdust mixed with adhesive was used to fill gaps and uneven edges, improving structural finish.
-The final structure was then painted for better aesthetics and durability.`

-`Environment Setup (Dark Room Fabrication):
-To enhance projection visibility, a controlled dark environment was created using Z-boards, paper sheets, and bedsheets.
-This minimized external light interference and improved projection clarity.
-Revisions and Iterations:
-Multiple adjustments were made throughout the process, including refining alignment, improving structural stability, repositioning components, and optimizing the interaction between the physical car and projected environment.`
+**Wiring**

+All connections were routed carefully between:

+Shrike Lite (RP2040)
+Servos
+LCD (I2C)
+Joystick module
+LEDs
+Wiring was adjusted multiple times to fix instability and ensure proper signal flow.

 ## 16.2 Build Photos